pjtunstall/push-swap/README.md

 JC's approach of pushing everything, then insertion sorting with cost checking like AYO on the way back took 584 instructions on average, with a standard deviation of 24.

 YYB first scored 750 for 100 numbers by pushing the smallest half to A, then the smallest half of the rest, and so on till A is empty, and then selection sorting them back to A. After this attempt, she switched to a new strategy: bucket sort to B with 8 equal-sized buckets in the case of 100 numbers, or 12 in the case of 500 (although it sounds like the buckets are not arranged in descending order on B?), then push whatever is left till A is empty.
 Then selection sort back to A. This required less than 700 instructions for 100 numbers, and about 6500 for 500.
-As a final optimization, she replaced selection sort with a cost-checking procedure that reduced her mean score for 500 numbers to "5300-5400 steps".
+As a final optimization, she replaced selection sort with the ingenious cost-checking procedure, described above, that reduced her mean score for 500 numbers to "5300-5400 steps".

 LF reports "about 1084" instructions for 100 numbers, and "about 6756" for 500, then remarks that he actually always got exactly 6756, no matter how many times he tested it on different random numbers, and poses the question: Why?
 We'll return to this [shortly](#c-why-does-leo-fus-radix-sort-always-take-the-same-amount-of-instructions-for-a-given-stack-size).